minimind/dispatch-on-value-for-python/README.rst

     dispatch_on_value.dispatch(p)  # Will call second function above

-The return value is ``True`` or ``False``, depending upon whether a function could be matched, dispatched, and called.
+The return value is ``True`` or ``False``, depending upon whether a function was matched, dispatched, and called.

 *******************
 Some quick examples